MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-09-19-mfp-80-obfuscating-android-code-with-proguard.md

 ################################################################################
 ```

-Next is to enable proguard in the **build.gradle** file of the app module.
-To enable proguard include the following within the `android {}` tag of the **build.gradle** file
+The next step is to enable Proguard in the **build.gradle** file of the app module.
+To enable Proguard include the following within the `android {}` tag of the **build.gradle** file

 ```
 buildTypes {
     release {
         minifyEnabled true
         proguardFiles getDefaultProguardFile('proguard-android.txt'), 'proguard-project.txt'
     }
 }
 ```

-This indicates that proguard is to be enabled in release mode, and the rules to be used are the default Android rules and the rules provided by the MobileFirst Foundation 8.0 project.
+This indicates that Proguard is to be enabled in release mode, and the rules to be used are the default Android rules as well as those mentioned above.

-The final step is to disable missing translation check in Lint.
-Lint tool checks your Android project source files for potential bugs and optimization improvements for correctness, security, performance, usability, accessibility, and internationalization.
-More information [here](https://developer.android.com/studio/write/lint.html).
-The default project generated does not contain certain tranlation text for all languages, hence we will need to inform lint to disable the check for missing translation.
-To do this, in the build.gradle file of the app module look for lintoptions, the default setting would be as below:
+The final step is to disable the missing translation check in Lint.
+Tne Lint tool checks your Android project source files for potential bugs and optimization improvements for correctness, security, performance, usability, accessibility, and internationalization.
+More information [in the Lint page](https://developer.android.com/studio/write/lint.html).

+The default Cordova project does not contain certain tranlation text for all languages, hence we will need to inform Lint to disable the check for missing translation.
+To do this, in the **build.gradle** file of the app module look for **lintoptions**.
+The default setting would be as below:

 ```
 lintOptions {
     abortOnError false;
 }
 ```

 Modify this to disable the missing transaltions as below:

 ```
 lintOptions {
     abortOnError false;
     disable 'MissingTranslation'
 }
 ```

-In case the lintoptions tag is not present, include this within the `android{}` tag.
+In case the **lintOptions** tag is not present, include this within the `android{}` tag.

-Now clean, rebuild the project and generating a signed apk should provide an apk obfuscated with the rules provided.
-The obfuscated apk contents will be as shown here
+Now clean and re-build the project and generate a signed .apk.
+The generated .apk file should be obfuscated with the rules provided.
+The obfuscated apk contents will be as shown here:

 ![Obfuscated Structure]({{site.baseurl}}/assets/blog/2016-09-19-mobilefirst-foundation-80-obfuscating- android-code-with-proguard/obfuscated.png)

-###Obfuscating a native MobileFirst Foundation 8.0 Android application
+### Obfuscating a native Android application

-Create a native Android application as described [here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/quick-start/android/).
+Create a native Android application as described [in the Android Quick Start tutorial](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/quick-start/android/).

 Import the Android application created into Android Studio.
-The project structure will look as below
+The project structure will look as below.

 ![Android Studio Structure]({{site.baseurl}}/assets/blog/2016-09-19-mobilefirst-foundation-80-obfuscating- android-code-with-proguard/androidstudionativestructure.png)